 You May Also Like How to Find the Right Travel Style for You

 Travel insurance is one of those things you may not think about until you need it.
 And if you wait until then, the impact could potentially be catastrophic financially.
 What if you get sick or injure yourself and need a hospital stay?
 What if you need to be flown back to your home country for care?

-It happened to someone I know, when she broke her ankle in Sri Lanka.
+It happened to someone I know when she broke her ankle in Sri Lanka.
 And it’s no joke.
-Not only is your trip ruined, but you could be out tens or even hundreds of thousands of dollars.
+Your trip is ruined, and you could be out tens or even hundreds of thousands of dollars.

 I’ll be honest—I got really lucky.
 I didn’t start purchasing it until a few years ago when I was in Thailand.
 In one day, I met two women who had to be hospitalized during trips.
 One got a mosquito-carried disease called dengue, and the other broke a bone requiring surgery.

 I went back to my hotel room, purchased travel insurance (which you can buy during the trip with some carriers), and never looked back.
 Whenever I leave my home country of the United States, I don’t travel without it.

 I use World Nomads, though I have been testing out other companies.
 It offers an easy application process with great coverage, and it’s relatively inexpensive.

 Note: World Nomads covers until age 70.
 If you’re 70 or older, check out Insure My Trip.
 And, if you want to get additional repatriation coverage to help you return to your home country in an emergency, MedJet is the way to go.